verwo/challenges-linux-essentials/b-managing-linux-systems/02-users-and-groups/README.md

 ## ❌ Semester Account

 *Create a new account for an exchange student called `maggie`.
-Make sure the account can only be used until 31st of January of the next year.
+Make sure the account can only be used until 31st of august of the next year.
 Basically only for this semester*.